 Unfortunately, successful implementation of the software project does not mean the software application is actually successful.
 In this article, I will discuss the reasons behind the unsuccessful operation of Software and IT projects.
 The success of your customer to use the application you implemented is a factor to have a successful implementation not only by signing off the project closure and to not fall into the successful failure trap.

-Another study from Mckinsey at 2009 mentioned that
+Another study from Mckinsey in 2009 mentioned that

 A team of business and IT executives helped the company find more than 50 unused applications to decommission, 150 redundant applications to consolidate.